 The Continental Congress would end up staying in York until June 28, 1778.
 While in town, they adopted the Articles of Confederation, the first Constitution of the United States of America.
 They also signed the treaty with France that would help them win the war for independence.

 While the original building was lost to time, a replica has been reconstructed and is open for tours as part of York’s Colonial Complex.
 Find out more about touring the are in our article about the colonial complex.

-Wheatland is the Lancaster County home of Pennsylvania’s only president, James Buchanan.
+Wheatland is the Lancaster County home of the first president born in Pennsylvania, James Buchanan.
 Buchanan lived in the home both before and after his presidency, from 1848 until his death in 1868.
 Visitors can tour the home, which is largely unchanged from Buchanan’s time and contains many of his personal items.

 While in the area, don’t miss Buchanan’s grave in Lancaster’s Woodward Hill Cemetery.
 Find out more about visiting both Wheatland and his grave in my article about the site.

 James Buchanan’s birthplace is located near Mercersburg, Pennsylvania, in what is now known as Buchanan’s Birthplace State Park.
 While the home where Buchanan was born is no longer there, a stone pyramid marks where it stood and signage around the home tells of his life and public career.

 In nearby Mercersburg, visitors can take a self-guided walking tour of sites important to Buchanan’s life, including the hotel where he announced his candidacy for president.